1st Armoured Division (Syria): 21st century

-The division was subordinate to the Second Corps, whose headquarters are in Al-Zabadani, north-west of Damascus, on the border of Lebanon.
+The division was subordinate to the 2nd Corps, whose headquarters are in Al-Zabadani, north-west of Damascus, on the border of Lebanon.
 The corps has responsibility for the entire area north of Damascus to Homs including Lebanon.
 Corps forces were set up in Lebanon during the Syrian presence there, which lasted from 1976 to 2005.
 The 1st Division itself is currently headquartered at the Al-Kiswah base, south of Damascus.

 In 2001, according to Richard Bennett, the division was composed of three brigades, the 44th Armoured, 46th Armoured, and the 42nd Mechanized.

+Syrian Civil War

 According to Holliday, by the beginning of 2012, the division consisted of the 76th, 91st, and 153rd Armoured Brigades, the 58th Mechanized Brigade, and an artillery regiment.
 Between February and April 2012, the 76th Armoured Brigade '..conducted a series of violent clearance operations in rural Idlib Governorate, during which its soldiers committed numerous atrocities across a swath of Syrian villages and left behind graffiti proclaiming the work of the "Death Brigade".

 According to Gregory Waters, circa 2017-18 the division consists of the 57th, 58th, 61st, 68th, 91st and 171st Brigades, plus artillery and smaller units, with only the 58th and 91st Brigades dating from before 2011.

-The division's brigades (57th, 76th, 91st tank and 58th mechanized) lost between 40%-65% of their heavy equipment (e.g. tanks and armoured vehicles).
-In mid-2018 reports indicated that the division is being reorganized and rebuilt under Russian supervision.
+The division's brigades (57th, 76th, 91st Armored and 58th mechanized) lost between 40%-65% of their heavy equipment (e.g. tanks and armoured vehicles).
+In 2018, the 61st Brigade opened a recruitment office in Douma, Damascus, from which it recruits former opposition members in the area, while the 171st Brigade recruited heavily among Republican Guard defectors who fought in the Al-Rastan region and surrendered in early 2018.

+In mid-2018 reports indicated that the 1st Armoured Division was reorganized and rebuilt under Russian supervision.
+The 61st Brigade has been "entirely restored" by the Russians and "is the largest and most important combat brigade in the Syrian Arab Army".
+At the end of 2018, the division underwent further change as part of the rebuilding of the Syrian Army with the help of Russia.
+Of the units that made up the division, only the 91st Armored and 58th Mechanized Brigades remained as they were, while the 76th moved to 6th Division and 153rd Brigade ceased to exist.

+As their replacement, the 171st, 68th, 61st and 57th Brigades were established.
+After the rehabilitation of 1st Division, each armored brigade contains: three Armored Battalions, (each 41 tanks), Mechanized Battalion (each 31 BMPs), Artillery Battalion (18 portable cannons) and Shilka Air Defense Battalion.
+Each Mechanized brigade contains: one Armored Battalion (each 33 tanks), three Mechanized Battalions, (each 31 BMPs) and Artillery Battalion (18 portable cannons).
+The last battle engagements of the division were As-Suwayda offensive (August–November 2018) and Operation Dawn of Idlib.